0sophy1/Oct2021HKUST/README.md

 # Oct2021HKUST

-Materials for the speical lecture on quantum computing (22, 29, Oct) at HKUST(Hong Kong University of Science and Technology)
+Materials for the speical lecture on quantum computing (22, 29, Oct) at HKUST(Hong Kong University of Science and Technology) (lecture link or description need to be added)

 - Host: Prof. Gyu-Boong Jo,https://ultracold.ust.hk/
 - Instructor: Soyoung (Sophy) Shin,